-This is a participatory action research (PAR) project within the Faculty of Health, Education and Life Sciences (HELS), co-ordinated by two CSPACE researchers, Dr Katy Vigurs (Associate Professor) and Vicky Birmingham (Research Assistant).
+This is a participatory action research (PAR) project within the Faculty of Health, Education and Life Sciences (HELS), co-ordinated by CSPACE researcher, Dr Katy Vigurs (Associate Professor).

 The impetus for the project stems from the Faculty-level results of the most recent National Student Survey (NSS).